 Speak To Your Family

-If you have a concern that you or someone you know may be suffering from the Daddy blues, it is extremely important that you speak with your, or their family.
+If you are concerned that you or someone you know may be suffering from the daddy blues, you must speak with your or their family.

 Speak To A Professional

-I know it is easy for me to say, but the more engaged you are with the Baby in the early stages, the more you will feel part of their life.
+I know it is easy to say, but the more engaged you are with the baby in the early stages, the more you will feel part of their life.

-Being useful in the early stages of a Babies life is tough.
-I mentioned above that Nature dictates that the Baby gravitates towards Mom for obvious reasons.
+Being useful in the early stages of a baby’s life is tough.
+I mentioned above that nature dictates that the baby gravitates towards mom for obvious reasons.

-It is your job to be useful to both Mom and Baby.
-When you have a use if life it gives you direction.
+It is your job to be helpful to both mom and baby.
+When you have a purpose in life, it gives you direction.

 - Get the shopping sorted

-Being organized is one of the key ingredients to successfully bringing up a Child.
-If you do not have routines for feeding times, bath times, or sleep times, then create them.
+Being organized is one of the key ingredients to successfully bringing up a child.

 You will find that the more organized your life is, the less stress you impose on yourself and those around you.